nicholasleblanc/streamrip/README.md

 it should show the main help page.
 If you have no idea what these mean, or are having other issues installing, check out the [detailed installation instructions](https://github.com/nathom/streamrip/wiki#detailed-installation-instructions).

-If you would like to use `streamrip`'s conversion capabilities, download TIDAL videos, or download music from SoundCloud, install [ffmpeg](https://ffmpeg.org/download.html).
+If you would like to use `streamrip`'s conversion capabilities or download TIDAL videos, install [ffmpeg](https://ffmpeg.org/download.html).
 To download music from YouTube, install [youtube-dl](https://github.com/ytdl-org/youtube-dl#installation).

 ### Streamrip beta